Lemun8/Lemun8/README.md

       <td></td>
     </tr>
     <tr>
-      <td valign="text-top">A top down shooter game that was made during a 3 days game jam with the theme of "life is currency".
-The game revolves around using your hp for bullets in exchange for the souls that you need to collect to finish the game.</td>
+      <td valign="text-top">A game where you live the day to day life of a driver thats trying to make enough money so that he can pay his debts to the loan sharks.
+You will have a time limit before the due date, get your priorities straight and make enough money.</td>
       <td valign="text-top""><div></div></td>
     </tr>
     <tr>
-      <td><a href="https://hopiummoon.itch.io/bloodpriest">Itch.io Page</td>
+      <td><a>Itch.io Page</td>
       <td><a ></td>
     </tr>
     <tr>